- The Washington Times - Wednesday, December 24, 2025

 Instead, constant threats and military pressure are designed to force a takeover on Beijing’s terms.
 The report notes that the ruling Chinese Communist Party has dropped mention of seeking “peaceful unification” in high-profile statements.

-The report also reveals new details of advanced weapons development both nuclear and conventional, as well as extensive cyberattack capabilities and space weaponry.
+The report also reveals new details of advanced weapons development, including nuclear and conventional systems, as well as extensive cyberattack capabilities and space weaponry.

-China also is leading the world in the development and fielding of hypersonic missiles, extremely fast weapons that can maneuver to avoid missile defenses.
+China is leading the world in the development and fielding of hypersonic missiles, which are extremely fast weapons that can maneuver to avoid missile defenses.

-The hypersonic missiles — those that travel faster than 3,800 mph — augment a large arsenal of ballistic, cruise, air-to-air, air-to-surface, and surface-to-air missiles, the report said.
+The hypersonic missiles, which travel faster than 3,800 mph, augment a large arsenal of ballistic, cruise, air-to-air, air-to-surface, and surface-to-air missiles, the report said.

-Another new weapon is an air-launched, long-range stealth cruise missile identified as the CM-88, and a missile capable of loitering over targets before striking.
+Another new weapon is an air-launched, long-range stealth cruise missile, identified as the CM-88, which is capable of loitering over targets before striking.

 Internationally, the latest assessment of Chinese military developments warns of increasing strategic cooperation between China and Russia, including the first nuclear bomber patrols by the two nations.

-China also continued supporting Russia in its war in Ukraine by providing diplomatic, defense industrial and economic support aimed at alleviating the pain on Moscow of Western sanctions.
+China continued supporting Russia in its war in Ukraine by providing diplomatic, defense industrial and economic support aimed at alleviating the pain of Western sanctions on Moscow.

 PLA warplane development continued to advance with initial flight tests of two advanced prototype jet fighters.
-The new sixth-generation stealth fighters are in the early stages of development and will be operational in 2035.
+The new sixth-generation stealth fighters are in the early stages of development and are expected to be operational by 2035.

-Another new warplane for the PLA is the new KJ-3000 Airborne Early Warning and Control (AEW&C) aircraft, that will be used to target aircraft, ships, and other vehicles.
+Another new warplane for the PLA is the KJ-3000 Airborne Early Warning and Control aircraft, which will be used to target aircraft, ships and other vehicles.

 “The KJ-3000 will probably be the world’s first model to use digital radar and will be capable of anti-jamming, passive detection, and target identification,” the report said.

-China’s aircraft carrier development also continued with sea trials in May of its third carrier, the Fujian, which is larger than two earlier carriers and the first with a flat deck.
+China’s aircraft carrier development continued with sea trials in May of its third carrier, the Fujian, which is larger than the two earlier carriers and the first with a flat deck.

 “The PLAN aims to produce six aircraft carriers by 2035 for a total of nine,” the report said.